Real-time Outdoor Localization Using Radio Maps: A Deep Learning Approach: Abstract

 \section{Abstract}

-This paper deals with the problem of localization in a cellular network in a dense urban scenario.
-Global Navigation Satellite Systems typically perform poorly in urban environments, where the likelihood of line-of-sight conditions between the devices and the satellites is low, and thus alternative localization methods are required for good accuracy.
-We present LocUNet: A fully convolutional, end-to-end trained neural network for the localization task, which merely depends on the received signal strengths (RSS) from Base Stations (BSs).
-In a wireless network, user devices scan the base station beacon slots and identify the few strongest base station signals for handover and user-base station association purposes.
-In the proposed method, the user to be localized simply reports such received signal strengths to a central processing unit, which may be located in the cloud.
-Alternatively, the localization can be performed locally at the user.
-Using the pathloss radio map estimations and the RSS measurements, LocUNet can localize users with state-of-the-art accuracy and enjoys high robustness to inaccuracies in the estimations of the radio maps.
-The proposed method does not require pre-sampling of the environment; and is suitable for real-time applications, thanks to the RadioUNet, a neural network-based radio map estimator.
-Moreover, two novel datasets that allow for numerical evaluations of RSS and ToA methods in realistic urban environments are presented and set publicly available for the use of research community.
-By using these datasets, we also provided a fair comparison of state-of-the-art RSS and ToA-based methods in the dense urban scenario, LocUNet outperforming all the compared methods.
+Global Navigation Satellite Systems typically perform poorly in urban environments, where the likelihood of line-of-sight conditions between devices and satellites is low.
+Therefore, alternative location methods are required to achieve good accuracy.
+We present LocUNet: A convolutional, end-to-end trained neural network (NN) for the localization task, which is able to estimate the position of a user from the received signal strength (RSS) of a small number of Base Stations (BS).
+Using estimations of pathloss radio maps of the BSs and the RSS measurements of the users to be localized, LocUNet can localize users with state-of-the-art accuracy and enjoys high robustness to inaccuracies in the estimations of radio maps.
+The proposed method does not require generating RSS fingerprints of each specific area where the localization task is performed and is suitable for real-time applications.
+Moreover, two novel datasets that allow for numerical evaluations of RSS and ToA methods in realistic urban environments are presented and made publicly available for the research community.
+By using these datasets, we also provide a fair comparison of state-of-the-art RSS and ToA-based methods in the dense urban scenario and show numerically that LocUNet outperforms all the compared methods.